Military aid to Ukraine during the Russo-Ukrainian war: Military aid planning

-Russian comments about a desire to move onto Moldova, after occupying the Southern Ukraine coast and the Donbas, also threatens to expand the scope of the conflict.
+Russian comments about a desire to move onto Moldova, after occupying the Southern Ukraine coast and the Donbas, also threaten to expand the scope of the conflict.
 Although Putin and Russian Foreign Minister Sergey Lavrov have characterized the conflict as a proxy war instigated by NATO, the U.S.-led Ukraine Defense Consultative Group reflects a broader coalition of countries.

-On 28 April 2022, US President Joe Biden asked Congress for an additional $33 billion to assist Ukraine, including $20 billion to provide weapons to Ukraine.
+On 28 April 2022, US President Joe Biden asked Congress for an additional $33 billion to assist Ukraine, including $20 billion to provide weapons.
 On 21 May 2022, the United States passed legislation providing $40 billion in new military and humanitarian foreign aid to Ukraine, marking a historically large commitment of funds.

-When the Ukraine Defense Contact Group held its latest ninth meeting on 14 February 2023, its list of members had grown from the initial 41 countries, to a new total of 54 countries.
+When the Ukraine Defense Contact Group held its latest ninth meeting on 14 February 2023, its list of members had grown from the initial 41 countries to a new total of 54 countries.

 In 2022, Congress approved more than $112 billion in aid to Ukraine.
-In October 2023, the Biden administration requested $61.4 billion more for Ukraine for the year ahead.
+In October 2023, the Biden administration requested an additional $61.4 billion for Ukraine for the year ahead.
 On 20 April 2024, the U.S. House of Representatives approved a $95 billion aid package to Ukraine, Israel and Taiwan.

 On 30 May 2024, US President Joe Biden gave Ukraine permission to strike targets inside Russia using American-supplied weapons.
 The same permission was given to Ukraine by Germany, France and the United Kingdom.
 Dutch Foreign Minister Hanke Bruins Slot said that the Netherlands would not object if Ukraine used Dutch-supplied F-16 fighters to strike targets inside Russia.

 In September 2025, the Trump administration approved the delivery of up to $10 billion worth of weapons to Ukraine from US stockpiles, which would be paid for by NATO allies.
 On 27 September 2025, President Zelenskyy announced a $90 billion arms agreement with the United States.